 - A. A party, or the party's attorney, seeking to correct a clerical error in a case record may submit a written request for correction. - 1.
 A request to correct a clerical error in a case record of the Supreme Court, Superior Court or Commonwealth Court shall be submitted to the prothonotary of the proper appellate court. - 2.
-A request to correct a clerical error in a case record of a court of common pleas, the Philadelphia Municipal Court, or a magisterial district court shall be submitted to the applicable custodian. - B. The request shall be made on a form designed and published by the Administrative Office of Pennsylvania Courts. - C. The requestor shall specifically set forth on the request form the information that is alleged to be a clerical error and shall provide sufficient facts, including supporting documentation, that corroborate the requestor's allegation that the information in question is in error. - D. The requestor shall provide copies of the request to all parties to the case. - E. Within 10 business days of receipt of a request, the custodian shall respond in writing to the requestor and all parties to the case in one of the following manners: - 1.
+A request to correct a clerical error in a case record of a court of common pleas or Philadelphia Municipal Court shall be submitted to the applicable custodian. - B. The request shall be made on a form designed and published by the Administrative Office of Pennsylvania Courts. - C. The requestor shall specifically set forth on the request form the information that is alleged to be a clerical error and shall provide sufficient facts, including supporting documentation, that corroborate the requestor's allegation that the information in question is in error. - D. The requestor shall provide copies of the request to all parties to the case. - E. Within 10 business days of receipt of a request, the custodian shall respond in writing to the requestor and all parties to the case in one of the following manners: - 1.
 The request does not contain sufficient information and facts to determine what information is alleged to be in error, and no further action will be taken on the request. - 2.
 The request does not concern a case record that is covered by this policy, and no further action will be taken on the request. - 3.
 A clerical error does exist in the case record and the information in question has been corrected. - 4.
 A clerical error does not exist in the case record. - 5.
 The request has been received and an additional period not exceeding 30 business days is necessary to complete a review of the request. - F. A requestor may seek review of the custodian's response under Subsections E(1)-(4) within 10 business days of the mailing date of the response.

 - 1. The request for review shall be submitted on a form that is designed and published by the Administrative Office of Pennsylvania Courts. - 2.
 The request shall be reviewed by the judge(s) who presided over the case.
-However, if the request for review concerns a magisterial district court's decision, it shall be reviewed by the president judge or his/her designee.